AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 ## How to complete this bootcamp
-To complete this bootcamp you need to submit a project and complete the Microsoft Learn Modules given in the assignment section in this project.
+To complete this bootcamp, you will need to submit a project and complete the Microsoft Learn Modules given in the assignment section in this project.
 We recommend the following this order:

 1. Explore the resources section & complete Microsoft Learn Modules.